10 Easy Gifts to Make for a Man Using Your Embroidery Machine

 Ok – I’ll admit I haven’t made this one yet simply because I don’t have many avid golfers in my life.
 In fact, my own father abhors the sport and my husband plays only occasionally, so I don’t think I’ll be making this anytime soon.
 But… what about monogramming a golf towel with this cute little golf ball/club cleaning kit.
 Genius.

-Ok ok – I know this is not personalized but it sure is funny and very appropriate if the man you are gifting really does love the meat from a pigs butt.
+Ok ok – one bonus idea because I know this is not personalized but it sure is funny and very appropriate if the man you are gifting really does love the meat from a pigs butt.
 Order your apron on Amazon, download the pig butts design and you’re guaranteed a unique gift + a few laughs